 In the year when it celebrated its 30th anniversary, Furch Guitars had as many as 40 highly specialized core employees.
 The company once again optimized its portfolio by streamlining and restructuring its lines of guitar models.
 The structure was preserved until not long ago.
 In 2018, the flagship line of Millennium instruments has been replaced with seven new color model lines – Red, Orange, Yellow, Green, Blue, Indigo and Violet – reflecting the technology development of the company.
 In addition, Furch Guitars also offers new premium Rainbow Series, which allows the players to choose from as many as 160 features and combine them in any way to create a truly unique instrument.

-With more than 60 employees, Furch Guitars is today headed by Petr Furch who continues to lead the company on a path of designing and producing top-class instruments.
-The company produces some 8,000 top-quality instruments annually which are sold on five continents with an extended three-year warranty.
-As a technology leader in the manufacture of premium-quality guitars and basses, Furch Guitars is committed to the continuous introduction of new designs and construction features, the use of state-of-the-art robotic technologies, and the implementation of the outcome of proprietary research and development with a view to further improving the acoustic qualities of its instruments.
+With more than 80 employees, Furch Guitars is today headed by Petr Furch who continues to lead the company on a path of designing and producing top-class instruments.
+The company produces some 10,000 top-quality instruments annually which are sold on five continents with an extended three-year warranty.
+As a technology leader in the manufacture of premium-quality acoustic guitars, Furch Guitars is committed to the continuous introduction of new designs and construction features, the use of state-of-the-art robotic technologies, and the implementation of the outcome of proprietary research and development with a view to further improving the acoustic qualities of its instruments.
 The high quality of Furch guitars is best evidenced by references from topnotch musicians, such as Al di Meola, Suzanne Vega, Per Gessle, Glen Hansard, Calum Graham, Zdenek Bina, Frantisek Cerny, and David Koller.